Community Change Collegiate Challenge (4C)

 * In case of COVID restrictions the event will be held virtually.

 Highlights from the Inaugural 4C competition

-On November 9, NC Campus Compact hosted our first Community Change Collegiate Challenge (4C) competition at Elon University.
+On November 9, 2019, NC Campus Compact hosted the first Community Change Collegiate Challenge (4C) competition at Elon University.

 In the morning Dr. Lindsey Haynes-Maslow, Assistant Professor and Extension Specialist in the Department of Agricultural and Human Sciences at NC State University, delivered a keynote address “Hunger in North Carolina: Who is Most at Risk?”
 Dr. Danielle Lake, Director of Design Thinking at Elon University provided an overview of the design thinking model.